MikeBishop/http2-certs/draft-bishop-httpbis-extended-settings.md

 Alternately, a number of recent and in-progress HTTP/2 extensions describe properties of the connection that are informative to the peer ([RFC7838], [I-D.ietf-httpbis-origin-frame]).
-These are essentially connection settings that did not fit into a 32-bit value and therefore had new frame types defined.
+These can be viewed as connection properties that do not fit into a 32-bit value and therefore have new frame types defined to carry them instead.

 Each extension could define its own SETTINGS-equivalent frame to carry this data, as some extensions already have, but to do so every time